-Tell your healthcare provider about all the medicines that you take or recently have taken, including prescription medicines, non-prescription medicines, herbal supplements, and vitamins.
+Tell your healthcare provider about all the medicines that you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 ABILIFY and other medicines may affect each other causing possible serious side effects.
 ABILIFY may affect the way other medicines work, and other medicines may affect how ABILIFY works.